War in Somalia (2006–2009): Result and consequences

 As the ENDF withdrew from Somalia, tensions between the differing resistance factions exacerbated.
 By the end of 2008, most elements of the pre-invasion Islamic Courts had merged into one of the two wings of the Alliance for the Re-liberation of Somalia or had joined al-Shabaab.
 Some Islamic factions continued operating under the ICU banner into 2009 and tended to support the new TFG government led by Sharif Ahmed, which described the ICU groups as the governments 'paramilitary'.
+The basis of the present iteration of the Somali National Army stems from the 2008 peace agreement between the ARS and TFG.

 Radicalization and terrorism

+The war resulted in the widespread radicalization and severely undermined the attempt to create a transitional government.
+Al-Shabaab experienced its "period of greatest growth" from 2007 to 2009.
+In 2024, Somalia's Minister of Justice Hassan Moalim publicly declared the wave of terrorism Somalia was experiencing was the 'direct result' of the 2006 invasion.

-Al-Shabaab was particularly empowered by the occupation, as it established itself as an independent resistance faction in early 2007.
+Al-Shabaab was particularly empowered by the occupation, as it established itself as an independent insurgent faction in early 2007.
 The group became battle hardened over the next two years and notably began governing territory for the first time in 2008.
+The war had enabled Al-Shabaab to firmly embed itself in the regions social, economic and political environment.
 In effect the invasion had morphed al-Shabaab from a fringe movement to a dominant insurgent political force.
-Instead of eliminating 'Jihadist' activity in Somalia, the Ethiopian invasion had the effect of creating more 'Jihadis' than had existed in the country before.
+While Ethiopia had claimed to have eradicated the "extremist threat" when withdrawing from Somalia in January 2009,' instead of eliminating jihadist activity, the military occupation had the effect of creating more 'Jihadis' than had ever existed in the country before.
 By the time of the ENDF withdrawal, al-Shabaab's forces had grown significantly in numbers, swelling from just six hundred to several thousand fighters strong since the invasion began.
-After the killing of the group's leader Aden Hashi Ayro in 2008, al-Shabaab began publicly courting Osama bin Laden in a bid to become part of al-Qaeda, but was rebuffed by bin Laden.
-Several months after the ENDF withdrawal, Foreign Affairs noted that al-Qaeda's foothold in Somalia post-occupation was in significant part the result of the invasion.
-Following the killing of Osama bin Laden in 2011, al-Shabaab pledged allegiance to al-Qaeda in 2012.